http4k/http4k/DISTRIBUTION.md

 ## What is changing

 Sonatype are introducing publishing limits on Maven Central, applied per publishing organisation as a rolling three-month average.
-The new thresholds are:
+The new thresholds are (as reported to us via the Sonatype Usage Centre):

 - **1,000 files** per month
 - **80 MB** per month